What about pre- and probiotics?

 - Fiber: Non-digestible compounds, mostly carbohydrates, in most cases derived from plants such as grains, legumes, fruits or vegetables.
 Satiation occurs due to long duration of chewing and slow digestion: Decreases the rate of glucose absorption in the small intestine.

 - Non-digestible oligosaccharides (NDOs): Intermediates between simple sugars and polysaccharides.
-Improvement of gut microbial ecosystem, including diversity, biochemistry and physiology.
+They improve the gut microbial ecosystem, including diversity, biochemistry and physiology.

 Although there are many indications that show that prebiotics are good for us and our microbiome, the scientific studies behind these indications are rather thin.